-3.2 Heuristic solution methods
+3.2.
+Heuristic solution methods

-In the previous section, we formulated the TOP as a compact ILP.
-However, this ILP contains many decision variables and big-M constraints.
+In the previous section, we formulated the TOP as an ILP.
+This ILP contains many decision variables and big-M constraints.
 As a consequence, it might be impossible to find a solution for larger, real-world TOP instances.
 In this section, we develop four heuristic approaches to find a feasible solution to the TOP.

-3.2.1 Delayed row & column generation
+3.2.1.
+Delayed row & column generation